-Suzuki-rōshi: If you enlightened, you will exist as a human being in one way; on the other hand, you will exist as a [1-2 words] of many being.
-Same thing, you know.
-We are, you know-we-each being has same value, in one way, but each one has different function and different form, you know, way it goes.
-But even though each being is different, but it is same-same being, you know.
-So ignorance and enlightened mind-if you [are] enlightened of ignorance, you are enlightened.
+Suzuki-rōshi: If you enlightened, you will exist as a human being in one way; on the other hand, you will exist as a ... of many being.
+Same thing.
+Each being has same value, in one way, but each one has different function and different form, way it goes.
+But even though each being is different, but it is same-same being.
+So ignorance and enlightened mind-if you are enlightened of ignorance, you are enlightened.
 If you are ignorant about enlightenment, you are ignorant.

-So if you really understand how we exist, it include, you know, morality, our practice, our many, you know, human culture.
-It include not as a special culture only, but also, understanding of our being [?] as one of the beings of many beings.
-That is right understanding of real human being; but if your understanding is limited-limited understanding or human-centered understanding, or if you are-if our human culture is human-centered culture only, it doesn't make sense.
+So if you really understand how we exist, it include morality, our practice, our many human culture.
+It include not as a special culture only, but also, understanding of our being as one of the beings of many beings.
+That is right understanding of real human being; but if your understanding is limited-limited understanding or human-centered understanding, or if our human culture is human-centered culture only, it doesn't make sense.
 We will be human culture more and more separated from the nature.
-That is what is happening to us now because we are-our way of thinking, our culture is too much human-centered culture.
-Our unders- [partial word]-our mind doesn't go beyond, you know, human culture.
+That is what is happening to us now because our way of thinking, our culture is too much human-centered culture.
+Our mind doesn't go beyond human culture.